Billing Errors

 What This Means

 Medicare denied this claim because it appears to be a duplicate — meaning the same service, for the same patient, on the same date, was already submitted and processed.
 In most cases, the original claim was already handled correctly and this second submission was sent by mistake.
+This is a billing office issue, not a patient one — you should not owe anything extra because of it.

-This is a billing office issue.
 You do not need to do anything unless you are being incorrectly billed.

 Why This Happens